 By Ed Odeven

-To call the Nationals the Rodney Dangerfield of basketball would be an understatement.
+To call the Nationals (or the Washington Generals, their team’s most famous alias) the Rodney Dangerfield of basketball would be an understatement.
 But that’s to be expected.

 Bud Abbott needed Lou Costello as much as Michael Jordan needed Scottie Pippen.

 A truly great act relies on role players, those that are willing to accept a supporting role to help the stars shine.

 That’s been the plight of the New York Nationals since the early 1950s when Globetrotters’ founder Abe Saperstein and businessman Red Klotz started the club.

 Indeed, the Harlem Globetrotters are not expected to lose.
 It occurs about as often as a convention of urbane yodelers in Walla Walla, Washington.

 (When they were beaten by the defending NCAA champion Michigan State Spartans in November, the Globetrotters’ 1,270-game-winning streak came to an end.
 However, that game was a typical showdown between opponents.
 The Globetrotters customary antics and slapstick comedy were missing in action as they returned to their barnstorming roots for a spirited battle — in a 74-68 loss.)

 That trend continued Sunday afternoon in a game at the Fort Huachuca army base’s Barnes Field House in Sierra Vista, Ariz. — a town approximately an hour’s drive from Tucson.
 The Globetrotters won 87-54.

 Unlike the score of competitors who lose their cool after being defeated, Nationals player-coach Troy Pennington offers a different perspective.